-Michael Auer is a Professor of Electrical Engineering at the Systems Engineering Dept. of the Carinthia University of Applied Sciences Villach, Austria and has also teaching positions at the Universities of Klagenfurt (Austria), Amman (Jordan), Brasov (Romania) and Patras (Greece).
-He was invited for guest lectures at MIT Boston, Columbia University, Technical Universities of Moscow, Athens and others.
-He is a senior member of IEEE and member of ASEE, VDE, IGIP, etc., author or co-author of more than 200 publications and leading member of numerous national and international organizations in the ... (continued)
+Michael Auer is a Professor of Electrical Engineering in the Systems Engineering Department of the Carinthia University of Applied Sciences, Villach, Austria and holds teaching positions at the Universities of Klagenfurt (Austria), Amman (Jordan), Brasov (Romania) and Patras (Greece).
+He was invited for guest lectures at MIT, Columbia University, and Technical Universities of Moscow, Athens and elsewhere.
+He is a senior member of IEEE and a member of ASEE, VDE, IGIP, author or co-author of more than 200 publications and a leading member of numerous national and international organizations in the ... (continued)

 Dr. Dominik May